luongthang0105/simple-kafka/blog.md

 ### Testing Plan

-1. Unit tests on the Tributary command line interface:

-   - Test that every command lines corresponds to the right action.

 2. Unit tests on individual components:

    2.1.
 Producer:

-   a) Allocation of Messages to Partitions as a random producer:

-   - Test that the producer requests the Tributary system to randomly assign a message to a partition.
-Test the randomness using seeds.

-   b) Allocation of Messages to Partitions as a manual producer
+   a) Allocation of Messages to Partitions as a manual producer

    - Test that the producer requests the Tributary system to assign a message to a particular partition by providing its corresponding key.
    - Make sure the key of the given message identical to the Id of the assigned partition.